Amyotrophic Lateral Sclerosis and Frontotemporal Dementia Sequencing Panel

 Because a pathogenic expansion of the GGGGCC hexanucleotide repeat in a non-coding region of C9orf72 has been reported as the most common genetic cause of ALS, FTD, and ALS-FTD (Renton et al. 2011; DeJesus-Hernandez et al. 2011; Byrne et al. 2012), we will first screen the patients’ DNA for the presence or absence of this expansion.
 When we find a pathogenic expansion, we stop testing.
 When there is no evidence for the pathogenic expansion, we sequence all coding exons of the 20 genes listed above using Next Generation Sequencing (NGS).

-For this Next Generation (NextGen) panel, the full coding regions plus ~20 bp of non-coding DNA flanking each exon are sequenced for each of the genes listed below.
+The repeat-primed PCR test is used as a screening method for the presence or absence of a pathogenic GGGGCC hexanucleotide repeat expansion located in the first intron of C9orf72.
+Of note, this test is not designed to determine the number of GGGGCC repeats in alleles carrying the pathogenic expansion (Warner et al. 1996; Renton et al. 2011).
+For this Next Generation (NextGen) panel, the full coding regions plus ~10 bp of non-coding DNA flanking each exon are sequenced for each of the genes listed below.
 Sequencing is accomplished by capturing specific regions with an optimized solution-based hybridization kit, followed by massively parallel sequencing of the captured DNA fragments.
 Additional Sanger sequencing is performed for any regions not captured or with insufficient number of sequence reads.
 All pathogenic, likely pathogenic, or variants of uncertain significance are confirmed by Sanger sequencing.

 Indications for Test